 How Much Do You Want to Be Involved?

-Some parents enjoy being hands on with their kid’s wedding, helping them make all the decisions along the way and some parents, don’t mind taking the backseat and only getting involved when needed, or asked.
+Some parents enjoy being hands-on with their kid’s wedding, helping them make all of the decisions along the way, while some parents don’t mind taking the backseat and only getting involved when needed, or asked.
 Have a conversation with your parents to see how much they’d like to be involved.
 Do they want to come to vendor meetings with you and look over contracts before you sign on the dotted line?
 Do they just want to know where and when to show up on the wedding day, leaving the rest to be a surprise?
 Knowing where they stand, early on, will let you know how to involve them along the way.

 What’s the Budget Going to Be

 The topic of money can be awkward, especially if it's with your parents.
 But knowing how much money you have to spend on your wedding, whether the cash is coming directly from just your pockets or yours and theirs will help you understand your wedding budget before you start spending and hiring vendors.
 Ask your parents if they can or want to contribute to your wedding planning fund.
 If you want to ask for a certain amount of money, explain what you’ll use it for, and show them an early draft of a budget so that they can get an understanding of what the money will be used for, before just handing it over for you to spend.